Josh-Owen/CountDownTextView/README.md

 tvCounter.setEndTime(0)
 ```

-Note: The app library's default start time is 5 seconds and end time 0 seconds.
+Note: The library's default start time is 5 seconds and end time 0 seconds.

-To start the countdown where we only intercept the `onFinished` event we can simply call the
+To start the countdown where we only intercept the `onFinished` event we can simply use the
-following.
+following code.

 ```
 tvCounter.start {